 But there is a different way to do business.
 Let's challenge the 'status quo' in nutrition care and in business.

-Let's reframe what is possible as clinicians
+Let's reframe what is possible as dietitians and clinicians

 and do it together.